DMM TOC > 600 Basic Standards for All Mailing Services|

 Mailer precancellation is authorized only for the specimen mailpieces submitted and approved.
 After that, a specimen must be submitted and approved for each new precancel postmark format or preprinted marking to be used.

 If the application and format samples are not approved by the district Business Mail Entry manager, the applicant receives written notice from the postmaster stating the reasons for the denial and the applicant’s appeal rights.
 The applicant may file a written appeal with the Pricing and Classification Service Center (PCSC).
-(See 608.8.4, PCSC and District Business Mail Entry Offices Contact Information.)
+(See 608.8.4.)

 A permit may be revoked for operating any unlawful scheme or enterprise, for buying or acquiring stamps for other than mailing, or for failing to comply with the required format standards.
 Within 10 days of receipt of the revocation notice, the permit holder may file a written appeal with the PCSC.
-(See 608.8.4, PCSC and District Business Mail Entry Offices Contact Information.)
+(See 608.8.4.)
 The PCSC issues the final agency decision.

 a.
 The mailing date (day, month, and year) if used on First-Class Mail; the month and year of mailing may be shown on Standard Mail.